-N Not part of enforceable commitment. performance beyond the requirements of an enforceable commitment.
-This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that commitment.
-(See BEAD permits have been applied for or obtained.
-Contracts or a similar binding agreement between the Eligible Entity and the provider committing that planned service will meet the BEAD definition and requirements of reliable and qualifying broadband even if not required by its funding source (i.e., a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024.
-Declaration by service provider subject to the enforceable commitment. deployment does not meet the required technology or performance requirements. С Location is a CAI commitment.
-(See BEAD NOFO at 36, n.
+T

+relevant Tribal

+Government and

+the service

+provider for the

+location(s) at

+issue (see

+Section 6.2

+above).

+Р Planned The challenger has Construction Documentation

+service knowledge that contracts or showing that the

+broadband will be similar provider is no

+deployed at this location evidence of longer able to

+by June 30, 2024, on-going meet the

+without an enforceable deployment, commitment (e.g.,

+commitment or a along with is no longer a

+provider is building out evidence that going concern) or

+broadband offering that the planned

+performance beyond all necessary deployment does

+the requirements of an permits have • •

+enforceable been applied for or not meet the

+required

+commitment. obtained. technology or

+Contracts or a performance

+similar requirements.

+binding

+agreement

+between the

+Eligible Entity

+and the

+provider

+committing

+that planned

+service will

+meet the

+BEAD

+definition and

+requirements

+of reliable and

+qualifying

+broadband

+even if not

+required by

+its funding

+source (i.e., a

+separate

+federal grant

+program),

+including the

+expected date

+deployment

+will be

+completed,

+completed,

+which must

+be on or

+before June

+30, 2024.

+N Not part of This location is in an Declaration by

+enforceable area that is subject to an service provider

+commitment. enforceable subject to the

+commitment to less enforceable

+than 100% of locations commitment.

+and the location is not

+covered by that

+commitment.
+(See BEAD

+NOFO at 36, n.
 52.)

-The location should be classified as a CAI.
-Evidence that the location falls within the definitions of Evidence that the location does not fall within the definitions of CAIs set by the Eligible
+С Location is a The location should be Evidence that Evidence that the

+CAI classified as a CAI. the location falls location does not

-CAIs set by the Eligible Entity.
-9 Entity or is no longer in operation. • R Location is not The location is currently Evidence that Evidence that the a CAI labeled as a CAI but is a the location location falls residence, a non-CAI does not fall within the business, or is no longer within the definitions of CAIs in operation. definitions of set by the Eligible CAIs set by the Entity or is still Eligible Entity or operational. is no longer in operation.
+within the fall within the

+definitions of definitions of CAIs

+CAIs set by the set by the Eligible

+Eligible Entity.
+10 Entity or is no

+longer in

+operation.

+R Location is not The location is currently Evidence that Evidence that the

+a CAI labeled as a CAI but is a the location location falls

+residence, a non-CAI does not fall within the

+business, or is no longer within the definitions of CAIs

+in operation. definitions of set by the Eligible

+CAIs set by the Entity or is still

+Eligible Entity or operational.

+is no longer in

+operation.